WeLoveCat/daily_sentence/README.md

 ## Introduction
 This program was conceived at the end of 2024, with the idea to digitize my cherished collection that has accompanied me for nearly six years, documenting all my journeys.
 This compilation contains over 3000 sentences.
 Midway through this project, I thought, could I create a program that randomly showcases these sentences in front of me, similar to those daily sentence recommendation apps?
 Thus began this half-year-long endeavor filled with numerous challenges and bugs.
 With just one Python course from school under my belt before starting on this project, I encountered many difficulties initially, such as choosing a UI library and learning frontend languages - all completely new to me.
 However, when I first showed my roommate the not-yet-complete interface, I was genuinely happy.
 Happy that my beloved collection found a new way to accompany me on my computer, and happy that my learning finally bore fruit (being able to implement small ideas from my head using programming languages is truly a wonderful thing).
 Over these six months, I have indeed learned a lot, and although this first version of the program still has its imperfections, as a gift to myself for my 20th birthday, it has made me immensely happy.
 It’s a program of great personal significance.

+The way to use: run `daily_sentence.exe`.

-Disclaimer: All sentences are sourced from my collection, taken from the internet and various books.
+Disclaimer: All sentences are sourced from my collection, taken from the Internet and various books.
 Please contact me if there are any copyright issues.

 ## Core Features